Close Menu

 You will also need an attorney to question the medical expert.
 You may be able to provide testimony on your own to the judge, but when it comes time to ask questions of the ME, you need knowledge of SSA’s rules.
 Likewise, you need to understand your medical condition and the medical record.

 The rules regarding jobs and how physical conditions fit into certain jobs are complex.
-If you do not have an attorney, you can lose your hearing due to the testimony of the medical expert.
+If you do not have an attorney, then you can lose your hearing due to the testimony of the medical expert.

 If your attorney has experience, they will also know what the ME is likely to say in response to the ALJ’s questions.
 They will also know how to question the ME.
 Your attorney can question the ME about your medical records.
 If the ME states that you don’t meet SSA’s rules, then your lawyer can use your medical evidence to prove that the ME is wrong.
 Also, your lawyer can question the ME about the results of testing, MRIs, X-rays, and CT scans.